 Are there specific food groups you should eat for specific injuries?

-There are three stages in injury repair or healing: inflammation, proliferative phase, and rebuilding or remodelling.
+There are three stages in injury repair or healing: inflammation, proliferative phase, and rebuilding or remodeling.
 The inflammation phase is the first phase our body encounters after injury.
 Pain, redness, warmth, and swelling are the body’s responses after an injury.
 In this phase the main focus of the body is to guard the injured area and to deliver the nutrients needed.

 After inflammation, the next phase is the repair or profilerative phase when the damaged tissue is being replaced by collagen and naturally forms a scar.
 The remodelling phase sees the collagen being arranged.
 The scar which is made up with collagen will be replaced by stronger collagen